AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the analysis-aliws plug-in.md

 2. In the left-side navigation pane, click **Dev Tools**.

-3. On the **Console** tab of the page that appears, run the following command to create an index:
+3. On the **Console** tab of the page that appears, run one of the following commands to create an index:

+    -   Command for Elasticsearch clusters earlier than V7.0

         ```
         PUT /index
         {
             "mappings": {
                 "fulltext": {
                     "properties": {
                         "content": {
                             "type": "text",
                             "analyzer": "aliws"
                         }
                     }
                 }
             }
         }
         ```

+    -   Command for Elasticsearch clusters of V7.0 or later

+        ```
+        PUT /index
+        {
+          "mappings": {
+            "properties": {
+                "content": {
+                    "type": "text",
+                    "analyzer": "aliws"
+                  }
+              }
+          }
+        }
+        ```

-    The preceding command creates an index named `index`.
-The type of the index is `fulltext`.
+    In this example, an index named `index` is created.
+In versions earlier than V7.0, the type of the index is `fulltext`.
+In V7.0 or later, the type of the index is `_doc`.
 The index contains the `content` property.
 The type of the property is `text`.
-The command also adds the `aliws` analyzer.
+In addition, the `aliws` analyzer is added to the index.

-    If the command is successfully executed, the following result is returned:
+    If the running of the command is successful, the following result is returned:

     ```
     {